QuentinSav/probabilistic-stimulation-maps/README.md

 The results obtained by the classification models were very promising.
 The logistic regression classifier (on the left) obtained an accuracy of 77%, with a true positive rate of 78% and a true negative rate of 73%.
 The logistic regression classifier preprocessed with PCA (on the right) also obtained an accuracy of 77%.
 The true positive rate of 78% and a true negative rate of 75%.
 It is interesting to note that the model preprocessed with the principal component analysis rely much more on the amplitude feature with a coefficient $\beta_{amp} = 3.54$ while the non preprocessed model had a coefficient of $\beta_{amp} = 0.34$.
 The model non preprocessed by a PCA developed a better anatomical understanding than the preprocessed one.
 The principal component analysis seems to have given a very large weight to the stimulation amplitude feature, and the model relies mainly on this one.
 With equal accuracy, a model that learned better the voxel importance is to be preferred.

-## Exemple of model coefficient plotted in the template space
+## Exemple of model coefficients plotted in the template space

 | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/219c985c-195a-48b9-a897-4189ea0486d1"  width="80%" height="80%"> | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/9ed556ce-47b2-4b9d-9338-4195c4d3d7d6"  width="80%" height="80%"> | <img src="https://github.com/QuentinSav/probabilistic-stimulation-maps/assets/61971430/4995ba85-0c42-4794-bd49-b8e6d91a4abc"  width="80%" height="80%"> |
 |:---:|:---:|:---:|